-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, DC 20549
+Washington DC 20549

-Form 10-K

-(Mark One)

-$\checkmark$

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\

-Commission File Number: 001-37359

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(Address of principal executive offices)

-45 Sidney Street Cambridge, MA 26-3632015 (IRS Employer Identification No.)

-02139 (Zip Code)

-Registrant's telephone number, including area code: (617) 374-7580

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class Trading Symbols Name of Exchange on Which Registered Common Stock, par value \$0.001 per share BPMC Nasdaq Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$ No $\Box$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\Box$ No $\Box$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+imgton, DC 203 ] Form 10-K (Mark One) V ON 13 OR 15(d) OF TI I year ended December OR HE SECURITIES EXCHANGE ACT OF 1934 r 31, 2020 TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 n period from sion File Number: 001- BLUEPRINT ME (Exact name of DICINES C Delaware (State or other jurisdiction of incorporation or organization) 26-3632015 (IRS Employer Identification No.) 45 Sidney Street Cambridge, MA (Address of principal executive offices) Registrant's telephone i number, including area co 02139 (Zip Code) ode: (617) 374-7580 red pursuant to Section 12 Title of Class Common Stock, par value \$0.001 per share Trading Symbols BPMC Name of Exchange on Which Registered Nasdaq Global Select Market Securities registered p pursuant to Section 12(g g) of the Act: None Indicate by Indicate by during the preced requirements for Indicate by Regulation S-T (Yes No I Indicate by ting 12 months (or for such shorter period that the re the past 90 days.
+Yes ☑ No ☐ check mark whether the registrant has submitted elee § 232.405 of this chapter) during the preceding 12 m☐ check mark whether the registrant is a large accelerate company.
+See definitions of "large accelerated filer" ports pursuant to Section eports required to be file gistrant was required to ctronically every Interac- tionths (or for such short ated filer, an accelerated Large accelerated filer ✓ Non-accelerated filer ✓ Accelerated filer □ Smaller reporting company □

-Large accelerated filer $\square$ Non-accelerated filer $\square$ Accelerated filer Smaller reporting company Emerging growth company
+Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes $\square$ No $\square$
+Yes ☑ No □

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵
+Yes □ No ☑

-As of June 30, 2020, the aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the last reported sales price for the registrant's common stock, par value \$0.001 per share, on the Nasdaq Global Select Market on such date, was approximately \$4,234,191,078.
+As of June 30, 2020, the aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the last reported sales price for the registrant's common stock, par value \$0.001 per share, on the Nasdaq Global Select Market on such date, was approximately